matman26/matman26.github.io/_posts/2022-01-14-principles-of-cli-automation.markdown

 + [Paramiko][paramiko] is the most basic SSH implementation for Python, making it what other libraries depend on;
 + [Netmiko][netmiko] is built on top of *Paramiko*. *Netmiko* abstracts away some of the low-level details of *Paramiko* to provide a consistent way to interact with Network Devices from several different vendors;
 + [NAPALM][napalm] is yet another abstraction layer on top of *Netmiko* and other platform specific libraries for different OSes, supporting protocols other than SSH (such as NETCONF) and giving you some quality-of-life features such as the ability to merge and replace configs easily, as well as emulating transactions even for platforms that wouldn't otherwise support them.
++ [Scrapli][scrapli] is quite literally a CLI Scrapper, which also offers a very sane and coherent way to handle multi-vendor networking.
+Scrapli is fast, flexible and allows synchronous as well as asynchronous modes of execution.

 If you are just starting out, I'd suggest checking out whether or not your current platform can be automated via NAPALM, as it's the most sane of the above alternatives.
 In case you